17 Secrets Traffic Cops Aren’t Telling You About Avoiding a Speeding Ticket

 Slow down near schools

 When you’re driving in a school safety zone (as indicated by street signs), always stick to the exact speed limit, say our veteran cops.
 Not only is it a matter of basic decency and common sense, it’s a safe bet that police officers are keeping a sharp eye on the safety of those roads.
 The same is true for residential neighborhoods, particularly during the school day.
 One more time you should obey the letter of the law: When there’s a speed camera.
 Not sure where they are or what they look like?
 You can find apps that will warn you of the cameras’ presence.
-Check out these 11 driving etiquette rules you probably forgot since Driver’s Ed.
+Brush up on these 11 driving etiquette rules you probably forgot since Driver’s Ed.

 Don’t speed in a Bugatti